 In addition to the modules and tools provided by the top-tier LIMS vendors, labs can extend their environmental monitoring capabilities through a few additional means.
 First, you can integrate your LIMS with an LES to store your lab’s standard operating procedures (SOPs) and ensure that they are followed.
 An integrated LIMS/LES has advantages for environmental monitoring because an LES allows more granular information to be stored, such as whether an instrument has been recently calibrated, and tare weights for sampling containers.

 Another way to extend capabilities is to maintain a separate LIMS for the QC lab, to do process control and environmental monitoring.
-This solution can make sense for large pharmaceutical/biopharmaceutical companies that need to comply with the U.S. Food and Drug Administration’s QbD initiative with raw material testing or to ensure the integrity of their finished product by constant monitoring of particle counts in the air or on surfaces.
+This solution can make sense for large pharmaceutical/biopharmaceutical companies that need to comply with the U.S. Food and Drug Administration’s quality regulations for raw material testing or to ensure the integrity of their finished product by constant monitoring of particle counts in the air or on surfaces.

 Has the COVID-19 pandemic made you more cognizant of the need for air quality monitoring, not just in the lab but in any workspace?